Referencing and Citing Sources

 When deliberately appropriating another artist’s work make explicit reference to the appropriation.
 Another person’s work, ideas or images have influenced then the source must be cited at point of use and must also be included in a list of sources.

-A list of sources is required for the process portfolio, and citations are required in text, at point-of-use. this screen will not be included in the screen-count when assessing the process portfolio component.
+NEW: An list of sources screen is now required for the process portfolio, and citations are also required in text, at point-of-use.
+This extra screen will not be included in the screen-count when assessing the process portfolio component.

 In text citations for images should include an image label with title, artist, date and medium, and a number that corresponds to the sources page where the full citation ( including source) is included.

 - Cite sources, text and images, at the point of use in CS, and include full reference on Sources page document